 Spot treatments of wild strawberry herbicide is probably one of the most effective means of getting rid of wild strawberry patches.
 In fact, most broadleaf weed killers work well on wild strawberries.
 They can usually knock out weeds without harming grass, making it a good option for lawns.
 As with any type of chemical control, these must be used with care, so read and follow all label instructions.

-The most effective types for use on wild strawberries generally contain three different herbicides (called three-way herbicides), such as Trimec.
+The most effective types for use on wild strawberries generally contain three different herbicides (called three-way herbicides).
 Keep in mind that wild strawberry herbicide is not always foolproof.
 Plants are prone to re-emergence, so additional applications may be necessary.

 Broadleaf herbicides should not be applied during hot weather.
-Since wild strawberry weeds (and other broadleaf types) are more susceptible to herbicides when they are actively growing, it is better to wait until temperatures cool off—with mid-spring or early fall applications being the best time.
+Since wild strawberry weeds are more susceptible to herbicides when they are actively growing, it is better to wait until temperatures cool off—with mid-spring or early fall applications being the best time.

 Now that you know how to get rid of wild strawberries, with or without the use of chemicals, you can enjoy a weed-free lawn.